Eye floaters, flashes and spots

 When are eye floaters and flashes a medical emergency?

 Noticing a few floaters from time to time is not a cause for concern.
-However, if you see a shower of floaters and spots, especially if they are accompanied by flashes of light, you should seek medical attention immediately from an optician.
+However, if you see a shower of floaters and spots, especially if they are accompanied by flashes of light, you should seek medical attention immediately from your optometrist or ophthalmologist.

 The sudden appearance of these symptoms could mean that the vitreous is pulling away from your retina — a condition called posterior vitreous detachment.